Ensemble, Guests, Opera Studio & Teams

 © Daniil Rabovsky

-Iurii Iushkevich is appearing at Oper Frankfurt for the first time, singing Nireno (role debut) in this new production of Giulio Cesare in Egitto.
-Last winter he sang Lel in a new production of Rimsky-Korsakov's Snowflake at the Tirol Festival in Erl.
-Other recent engagements have included appearances at Oper Leipzig, the Vienna State Opera, the Bolschoi in Belarus, the Schwetzingen Festival, for the world premiere of Johannes Kalitzke's Captain Nemo's Library, the Bregenz Festival, Carnegie Hall in New York and the philharmonies in Berlin, St. Petersburg and Moscow.
-While a member of their Young Singers Project, he appeared at the 2019 Salzburg Festival as Hippogryph and Astolfo in Marius Felix Lange's children's opera The Magic Island's Song.
-While on a scholarship from the Zurich Lyra Foundation he appeared in concert with the Bayerische Philharmonie in the Cuvilliés Theater in Munich, Theater im Kurhaus Freudenstadt and Cloister concerts in St. Blasien.
-This Russian countertenor has won prizes at international singing competitions including the Elena Obraztsova Competition for young opera singers, the international Crescendo music competition, Debut singing competition and the Triomphe de l’Art international music competition.
-He graduated from the universities for the Arts in Berlin and Graz, where he studied with Prof. Enrico Facini and Prof. Elena Pankratova respectively.
-He'll be back at Oper Frankfurt soon.
+The young Russian countertenor Iurii Iushkevich is back at Oper Frankfurt, where he made his very successful debut last season singing Nireno in our new Giulio Cesare in Egitto, for this new production of Aribert Reimann’s L’invisible, and he’s back next season.
+He enjoyed a triumph singing the shepherd Lel in a new production of Rimsky-Korsakov’s Snowflake at the 2023 Tirol Winter Festival in Erl.
+Other engagements have taken him to places including Oper Leipzig, the Vienna State Opera, the Bolschoi in Belarus, the Schwetzingen Festival, for the world premiere of Johannes Kalitzke’s Captain Nemo’s Library, Bregenz Festival, the Carnegie Hall in New York and the Berlin, St. Petersburg and Moscow philharmonies.
+He sang Hippogryph and Astolfo in Marius Felix Lange’s opera for children: The Song of the Magic Island while participating in the 2019 Salzburg Festival’s Young Singers’ Project.
+Earlier on, on a scholarship from the Lyra Foundation in Zurich, he took part in concerts with the Bavarian Philharmonic in the Cuvilliés Theater in Munich, Theater im Kurhaus in Freudenstadt and the Cloister Concerts in St. Blasien.
+He has won prizes at international singing competitions including the Elena Obraztsova Competition for young opera singers, the Crescendo Music Competition, the Debut Singing Competition and the Triomphe de l’Art international music competition, He studied with Prof. Enrico Facini at the University of Arts in Berlin and Prof. Elena Pankratova at the University for Arts in Graz.